Kaiju

-Godzilla (1954) is often regarded as the first kaiju movie.
-When developing it, Honda and Tsuburaya drew inspiration from the character of King Kong, both in its influential 1933 film and in the conception of a giant monster, establishing it as a pivotal precursor in the evolution of the genre.
+The first "giant monster movie" is debatable.
+The 1921 animated short film The Pet (1921) features a giant monster attacking a city, and the 1925 silent feature film The Lost World famously features a dinosaur being brought to the streets of London, subsequently inspiring the creators to make the 1933 movie King Kong.
+The Japanese style of giant monster movies with suitmation starts as early as the 1930s with movies such as Wasei Kingu Kongu (1933), The Great Buddha Arrival (1934), and The King Kong That Appeared in Edo (1938).
+The first Japanese "kaiju movie" to see international success is the 1954 feature Godzilla.
+When developing it, creators drew inspiration from the character of King Kong, both in its influential 1933 film and in the conception of a giant monster, establishing it as a pivotal precursor in the evolution of the genre.
 During their formative years, kaiju movies were generally neglected by Japanese critics, who regarded them as "juvenile gimmick", according to authors Steve Ryfle and Ed Godziszewski.

 Kaiju are often somewhat metaphorical in nature; Godzilla, for example, initially served as a metaphor for nuclear weapons, reflecting the fears of post-war Japan following the atomic bombings of Hiroshima and Nagasaki and the Lucky Dragon 5 incident.
 Other notable examples of kaiju include Rodan, Mothra, King Ghidorah, Gamera, and King Kong.